Vinai/customer-registration-ip/app/code/community/Netzarbeiter/CustomerRegIp/README.txt

 USAGE

-This small extension saves the remote IP address from where the customer was registered or created.
+This small extension saves the remote IP address from where the customer was registered or created, and displays it on the admin customer dashboard.

-The Extension was designed to be used together with the Netzarbeiter_CustomerActivation extension.
+The Extension was designed to be used together with the Netzarbeiter_CustomerActivation extension, but works just fine on it's own.

 To include the customers registration email address in transactional email templates where the customer object is available you can use {{var customer.getRegistrationRemoteIp()}}